 Step 1: Ignore

 Upon first encountering a difficult person, you should try to ignore him or her* entirely.
 This must be done in as complete a manner as possible.
 In effect, treat the troublesome subject as if it simply does not exist at all.
 Your sheer refusal to recognize the existence of the person (be they a moron, lowlife, scamp, fuckwit or otherwise) may scupper the onslaught before it gains traction.
-Be prepared, however, to ignore the subject completely and unswervingly for at least five minutes.
+Be prepared, however, to ignore the person completely and unswervingly for at least five minutes.

 Step 2: Audible Engagement (Nonchalant Non-Verbal)